hex358/pysand/README.md

 5. Open a pull request

 ## About this project
-Initially I just wanted to see how PyOpenGL is used in real python projects.
+Initially I just wanted to gain experience with OpenGL.
 But over time, taking inspiration from games like [sandboxels](https://github.com/R74nCom/sandboxels), I thought it would be nice to make something similar.<br>Thanks for reading!

 ## License